dacadeorg/vector-database-boilerplate/README.md

 So, if you want to find all the words related to 'happy,' you just look in the 'happy' place, and the vector database quickly shows you all the words that are similar in meaning.

 > Embeddings are like special codes, called vectors, that computers use to understand words and phrases better.
 These vectors are like arrows pointing in different directions in a big space.
 Computers use these arrows to figure out which words are similar in meaning and how words can change their meanings in different situations.
-We use these vector codes to make computers read and understand text, and they're really important for making computers do things like understand language and translate between languages, example `[-0.018704185,-0.010303496,0.016113129,-0.005418276,-0.007138899]`. find more [example](./scripts/content/document.csv).
+We use these vector codes to make computers read and understand text, and they're really important for making computers do things like understand language and translate between languages, for example `[-0.018704185,-0.010303496,0.016113129,-0.005418276,-0.007138899]`. find more [examples](./scripts/content/document.csv).

 ## Goals